Frequently Asked Questions

 - Food court seating is open with tables two metres between them.

 - Restaurants and lounges are open for takeout and close at 11 p.m.

 - Liquor service ends at 10 p.m.

-- All shops remain open at 15 per cent capacity or up to five guests in the store (excluding staff).
+- All shops remain open at 10 per cent capacity or five guests (excluding staff).

 - Find out what's currently open.

 We’re working closely with our partners at Public Health Agency of Canada (PHAC), Alberta Health Services (AHS) and Canada Border Services Agency (CBSA).